Swathikarun/vpc-module/README.md

 # vpc-module

-A module for vpc is created
+A terraform module for vpc is created